Over the past few months, our relationship to healthcare has changed — from telemedicine visits to wearing masks in public places.

 While technology has a huge opportunity to reduce costs, expand access, and improve outcomes, there are things a physician is only going to be able to do with an in-person visit.
 Sometimes, that just might be a hug.

-Tech advocates must consider privacy and security when thinking about what they’re developing, how they’re presenting it to market, and explaining the problem they are trying to fix so that it will actually be adopted by clinicians everywhere.
+Tech advocates must consider privacy and security when thinking about what they’re developing, how they’re presenting it to the market, and explaining the problem they are trying to fix so that it will actually be adopted by clinicians everywhere.

 For Albert, it’s about making choices on behalf of the customers.
 He says that change management in healthcare can become overanalyzed as people consider all the law configurations involved.
 As Hypercare has scaled its services, borrowing ideas from other deployments and customers themselves has been extremely helpful.